 Where are you based?
 Where do you work?

-I am based in New Jersey and New York City, and I have documented weddings throughout the United States and abroad.
+I am based in New Jersey and NYC, and I have documented weddings throughout the United States and around the world.

 How many weddings have you photographed?

-I have documented more than 350 weddings around the world since 2006.
-The weddings I photograph are very diverse – from City Hall elopements with 12 people in attendance to weddings with more than 400 people.
+I have documented more than 350 weddings since 2006.
+The weddings I photograph are very diverse – from City Hall elopements to weddings with more than 400 guests.
 Locations include hotel ballrooms, yachts, farms, beaches, historic properties, country clubs, restaurants, churches, private residences, parks, urban locations, and others.
-I also photographed a wedding at the White House in 2016.

 How would you describe your style?

-I have a unique and non-intrusive approach that is a blend of photojournalism, fashion, fine art, and lifestyle photography.
+I have a unique and non-intrusive approach that is a blend of photojournalism, fashion, creative portraiture, and lifestyle photography.
 My goal is to create exceptional imagery that is natural and fun, not forced or staged, with the underlying objective of documenting your wedding as authentically as possible.

 Do you belong to any industry-related organizations?